 - Infopeople works with dozens of different trainers from all over the United States, selecting a subject matter expert for any given topic.

 - A team of instructional designers, coordinators, and technical support staff whose role is to ensure that the content and delivery meet Infopeople standards ensures the quality and consistency in training.
-Development and delivery of content is done by the subject matter experts
+Development and delivery of content is done by the subject matter experts.

-Live online courses: These are similar to the asynchronous instructor-led courses in that they are four weeks long and involve assignments, but they are structured around weekly scheduled live online meetings.
+Live online courses: These are similar to the asynchronous instructor-led courses in that they are three or four weeks long and involve assignments, but they are structured around weekly scheduled live online meetings.
 Fees are the same as for asynchronous instructor-led courses.

 Who Can Attend